Stockings and a bloodied cloth for auction on Napoleon's bicentenary

-FONTAINEBLEAU, France — Private collectors have a rare opportunity next week to buy some of Napoleon Bonaparte’s DNA when a blood-stained cloth placed over his body during an autopsy goes on sale at an auction to mark the 200th anniversary of his death.
+FONTAINEBLEAU, France -- Private collectors have a rare opportunity this week to buy some of Napoleon Bonaparte's DNA when a blood-stained cloth placed over his body during an autopsy goes on sale at an auction to mark the 200th anniversary of his death.

 The former French emperor died on May 5, 1821, aged 51, on the southern Atlantic Ocean island of Saint Helena, where he had been banished by the British following his defeat in 1815 at the Battle of Waterloo.